The Last Time

 She was just a breath away from him now and looking into her eyes he lost focus of what they were discussing for a moment.
 Finally he said, "Brandt's ornament."
 Yasha took a step back and nodded.
 "He's demanded it, but you know we're sworn to protect it until our death," Jesse said.

-"The Master Warrior clan has had long history of obsession with the twelve ornaments.
+"The Master Warrior clan has had a long history of obsession with the twelve ornaments.
 The Guardians created the ornaments to unify the people but the Master Warriors feel entitled to them.
-They believe if they can posses the collection it will bring their clan ultimate glory.
+They believe if they can possess the collection it will bring their clan ultimate glory.
 It's a lie but I suppose that's why he's trying to eradicate you.
-Do you know where the ornament?"
+Do you know where the ornament is?"

 Jesse nodded.